CHEMeDATA/CHEMeDATA.github.io/projects/allProjectsPresentedSmash.md

 ### *Goal*
 Make collections of chemistry data public.
 Whether they are personal, institutional, or industrial collections of chemistry data may require processing, filtering, anonymization, before they can be made public.
 The project will propose services and tools to facilitated the publication of collections of NMR spectra in a legal manner - this is not a CHEMeDATA-leaks project.

-**Target audience**: Curators of NMR spectra collections, quality control managers in chemical compound production, *etc.*
+**Audience**: Curators of NMR spectra collections, quality control managers in chemical compound production, *etc.*

 **Help needed**: Python developper (A language avoiding compilation, clearly showing the code of the processing and avoiding a browser should reassure the user that data are not leaking but under the tight control speak in favor of python.)